What Does Heroin Do: 15 Effects Of The Drug

 People addicted to heroin or any other drugs, in general, are less concerned about their physical structure, appearance, and hygiene than other people.
 It makes the identification of a drug user easier.

 Apart from the hazards mentioned above, there are a lot of other problems and effects that can be caused due to the use of heroin.
-According to certain heroin reports, a person addicted to heroin is prone to many health problems that can also be fatal.
 In some cases, people even take a fatal overdose of heroin which can also be the reason for their death.

 Certain drug dealers sell drugs that are mixed with several other harmful elements.
 These elements not only increase health hazards but can be fatal at times.